The Mad Ones

 Her eyes widened.
 “Oh, shit!”

-We froze for a moment and then crashed out of bed on all fours, looking for clothes.
+We froze for a moment in the bloodied sheets and then crashed out of bed on all fours, looking for our clothes.
 Her mother, father, younger brother and some choice stuff—two older sisters—burst into the living room ahead of us in their Sunday best.
 We shambled in, hearts knocking, reeking sweat, semen, bad breath, bad perfume and menstrual odor.
 A fuse blew in her mother’s head, and the shiny-eyed woman socked it to us—cussing and screaming, laughing in spots.

 Barbara set her teeth and bit her lip, made a fist and shot back.
 I rubbed the sweat off my face and slithered out before the wicked queen skinned me alive.